 After the boot process (2 to 3 seconds) completes, the unit will briefly display a polarity reminder screen (4 to 5 seconds) as depicted above.
 Simultaneously, the welder should highlight the last process used by lighting one corresponding red LED at the top of the panel in the process selection area.
 NOTE: In the left column of the screen, during any wire feeding mode, the unit also reminds you to check and change your polarity connections of your wire feeder, indicated by the terminal lug and blank terminal.
 A reminder to use gas (MIG), or not to use gas (Flux-Cored) is also displayed for wire feeding modes.
-MIG will also display a "Run-In" indicator for slow wire start for improved starting if selected.
-For Stick, a similar polarity reminder appear as well.
+For Stick, a similar polarity reminder appear sas well.
 It's especially important to check and change your torch and work clamp polarity or improper operation and even damage to the machine may occur.
 As a best practice, keep the torches disconnected until the polarity screen displays to prevent damage to the machine.
 Also be sure to remove the torch before changing polarities.
 Do not try to operate the machine with more than one torch connected at a time.

-If desired, at this point you may change the process by using the up/ right arrows ($\blacktriangleleft \blacktriangleright$) at the top of the panel to select the desired process.
+If desired, at this point you may change the process by using the left/right arrows ($\blacktriangleleft \triangleright$) at the top of the panel to select the desired process.
 Be sure to wait until this screen is present before you attempt any change of the welding process.
 Any time you change processes, the screen will reappear briefly to remind you to make any required changes to polarity.